ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/tabbed-navigation.md

   },
 ```

-Then either add a route for the tabs page or change the existing route to call `loadChildren()` rather than calling `loadComponent()`:
+Change the existing route for the tabs page to call `loadChildren()` rather than calling `loadComponent()` and to load the newly created `tabs.routes.ts` file rather than the tabs page:

 ```typescript
   {